25 Years Ago: U2 Polarizes Their Audience With ‘Zooropa’

 Between their massive world tours and philanthropic efforts, U2 have often kept their fans waiting many years for new music from them.
 That's why it seemed so unusual for them to release Zooropa on July 5, 1993, a little more than a year and a half after delivering Achtung, Baby in November 1991.

 Even more startling was the music.
 After the anthemic post-punk of their '80s work and the moody introspection of its brilliant predecessor, Zooropa seemed to serve as a counter to the grunge of the day with electronic dance grooves, understated vocals and samples.

-And while many were turned off, especially when its follow-up, Pop, continued along those themes with diminishing returns, it's hard to see what the fuss was about now that such sounds are commonplace in indie rock.
-All That You Can't Leave Behind found a way to successfully combine the '80s U2 with the '90s U2 (notice how the grooves of "Lemon" worked their way into "Elevation."
+Many were turned off, especially when the succeeding Pop continued along those themes with diminishing returns.
+Still, it's hard to see what the fuss was about, now that such sounds are commonplace in indie rock.
+All That You Can't Leave Behind found a way to successfully combine the '80s U2 with the '90s U2: Notice how the grooves of "Lemon" worked their way into "Elevation."

 Today, the transition they made with Zooropa now doesn't seem as jarring.
 In that respect, Cash's cameo on "The Wanderer" is a microcosm for the entire album.